dmytro-demchyna/schema-keeper/README.md

 1. deploy

 ### save
-`save` writes a dump of the current database to the specified folder.

-Example:

 ```bash
 $ schemakeeper -c config.php -d /tmp/schema-keeper save
 ```

+The `save` writes a dump of the current database to the specified folder.

 After calling the contents of the `/tmp/schema_keeper` will be as follows: